Client: U.S. Agency for International Development

 Country: Zambia

-DAI supports the Government of Zambia to reduce stunting among children under 2 years of age.
-The first phase of Zambia’s Scaling Up Nutrition program launched in 2011 and covered 14 districts; this phase will expand activities to 30 districts covering 7.1 million people, including 850,000 children under age 2 and their mothers.
+DAI supports the Government of Zambia in reducing stunting among children under 2 years of age.
+The first phase of Zambia’s Scaling Up Nutrition program launched in 2011 and covered 14 districts; this phase expanded activities to 30 districts covering 7.1 million people, including 850,000 children under age 2 and their mothers.

-Zambia SUN TA will layer interventions in nutrition, health, agriculture, and water, sanitation, and hygiene (WASH), building the capacity of Zambian counterparts at all levels to take these interventions forward.
+Zambia SUN TA layers interventions in nutrition, health, agriculture, access to finance, and water, sanitation, and hygiene (WASH), building the capacity of Zambian counterparts at all levels to take these interventions forward.
 The Zambian government is committed to high-impact, nutrition-specific, and nutrition-sensitive interventions.
-The consortium will collaborate with Zambia’s National Food and Nutrition Council (NFNC), ministry representatives, donors, district health workers, and sanitation service providers, among others.
+The consortium collaborates with Zambia’s National Food and Nutrition Council (NFNC), ministry representatives, donors, district health workers, and sanitation service providers, among others.
 DAI’s consortium includes TechnoServe, EXP Zambia, Toilet Yanga, and Viamo.

 RELATED CONTENT: